YutingHe-list/PC-Reg-RT/README.md

-# P$^2$-Net-tensorflow
+# PC-Reg-RT
-The open source code of  "P$^2$-Net: Priori Prompt Learning for Pulmonary Arterial Hypertension Prognosis Prediction on 3D CT Images".
+The source code of "Few-shot Learning for Deformable Medical Image Registration with Perception-Correspondence Decoupling and Reverse Teaching".
+It will be opened when the paper is accepted.

 If you use densebiasnet or some part of the code, please cite (see bibtex):